mthl/guix-artwork/website/drafts/guile-3.md

 Why do that?
-Our arguments, right from the start, were twofold: using a general-purpose language allows us to benefit from its implementation tooling, and having interface for “everything” in Scheme makes it easy for users to navigate their distro or OS code and to reuse code to build new features or applications.
+Our arguments, right from the start, were twofold: using a general-purpose language allows us to benefit from its implementation tooling, and having interfaces for “everything” in Scheme makes it easy for users to navigate their distro or OS code and to reuse code to build new features or applications.
 Guix developers benefit from the ease of code reuse every day; demonstrative examples include the [use of Guix